 2. What Are Ovulatory Disorders?

-An anovulatory disorder is anything that hampers the normal ovulation process and causes irregular or failed ovulation.
+Anything that hampers the normal ovulation process and causes irregular or failed ovulation can be termed as an ovulatory disorder.
 Anovulation is an ovulatory disorder where there is an absence of ovulation.
 Oligo-ovulation is a disorder where the ovulation occurs, but not every month.
-The ovulation is irregular.
+Here the ovulation is irregular.

-3. What Are the Causes of Ovulatory Disorders?
+4. What Are the Causes of Ovulatory Disorders?

-4. How Are Ovulatory Disorders Treated?
+5. How Are Ovulatory Disorders Treated?

-6. Can Ovulation Occur without Period?
+7. Can Ovulation Occur Without Periods?

-7. Is It Possible to Have Periods But No Ovulation?
+8. Is It Possible to Have Periods But No Ovulation?

-8. Can Ovulation Occur Right After a Period?
+9. Can Ovulation Occur Right After a Period?

-9. What Are the Chances of Ovulating More Than Once in a Cycle?
+10. Can a Woman Ovulate More Than Once in a Cycle?

-10. Can Ovulation Occur During a Period?
+11. Can Ovulation Occur During a Period?

 Also Read: Bleeding during Ovulation – Am I Pregnant?